ktran13/blog/_posts/2018-02-28-planning-southeast-asia-trip.markdown

 ### Things I Wish I had
 - **Powerbank**
-This would have come in handy where I didn't have an outlet to charge my phone.
+This would have been useful when I didn't have an outlet to charge my phone.
 - **Extra Carry On Bag**
 I aimed to only have my Osprey backpack as a carry-on and that was it and fit everything into it!
 In hindsight, I ended up paying money for baggage fees anyway and I ended up with the ability to carry less due to the fact that I didn't have any other bags to use as a carry-on.